 Notice 5 leaflets on each of the 3 prongs

 Growers cannot expect to reap the rich rewards of the harvest overnight.
 Ginseng is a slow growing plant that takes years to grow, but in a few years you will have a great start for a huge profit.
-It is impossible to get a full picture of growing ginseng in any book.
+It is impossible to get the full picture of growing ginseng in any book.
 Everyone is different and have different plans.
 We hope that we can give you some ideas without making too many mistakes.
 Feel free to ask any questions at any time.
 The most important thing is to START and to plant seeds or roots EVERY year.
 Each year you will have more and more ginseng roots and seeds and you will become even more interested in it.
 Also, if you plant every year, when you do begin to harvest, you will have a harvest every year.
 It's OK to start small to get some experience growing ginseng.
 That's the best way and it will not cost you a lot of money.
 In 4 or 5 years you will start to have your own seeds to plant.
 Your small hobby or venture will be getting bigger and bigger every year.

 How To Grow Ginseng in Hardwood Forest:

-Ginseng can be planted in any hardwood forest or backyard that is mostly shade.
+Ginseng can be planted in any hardwood forest or backyard that provides mostly shade.
 Plant seeds or roots in the fall from Sept.
 1st through February and it will sprout up in the spring.
 It can grow in any soil except southern Florida.
 If you live in the USA or Canada and you're not sure if you can grow it, you can look at the zone map.
 For American Ginseng, zones 3 through 7 is fine.
 Zones 2 and 8 are border line.
-Ginseng will not grow in a open field like corn or soy beans.
+Ginseng will not grow in an open field like corn or soy beans.
 It needs about 70%-80% shade and rotten leaves makes the perfect place.

 Seeds can be planted individually throughout the woods, which is nature's way.
 The closer it grows in its natural environment, the more it has the characteristics of wild ginseng.
 When planted under lath sheds or other artificial shade, the roots are heavier in weight, are shaped differently, and they grow faster.
 The Chinese do not value the artificial shade grown roots as highly as the natural grown wild ginseng, but the roots being usually twice as heavy means that you get twice as many pounds and it sells for about 1/4 or less of the price per pound of the wild.
 The plant is the same in either case, but the difference in value comes in how it is grown.